 Here at last in one post are all the great reviews, awards and notices for Executive Severance!

-First there is On Twitter Literature, my guest blog on the Indies Unlimited blog site ("Celebrating Independent Authors").
+Despite the prevailing new media signals, this is a classic well-written detective story.
+Critics were right to note author’s wit and humor."Then there is On Twitter Literature, my guest blog on the Indies Unlimited blog site ("Celebrating Independent Authors").

 "I believe there is hope for Twitter as a creative forum.
 To challenge the negative responses to Twitter I conceived a literary experiment: I would attempt to write a mystery story one Tweet at a time.
 I coined a new term Twitstery for the Twitter mystery genre and created a Twitter account '@RKBs_Twitstery' as a container for my detective tale.
 Starting on May 6, 2009 I posted a new tweet twice a day, every day, for 15 months, never missing a deadline."